 A meta analysis study of stroke and migraine research found that the range of stroke in those with migraine varied from 3.56 to 350 cases per 100,000.[viii]
 Researchers concluded that the relative risk of stroke for someone with migraine is 2.16.
 A 'relative risk' of 2.16 means that you’re around twice as likely with migraine to experience stroke than the average person without migraine.

 So if the risk is 0.18% for the general population.
 Then it’s 0.36% for those with migraine.

 This might be higher than what you expect but there is still a 99.64% chance you’re in the clear.
-Most people who are familiar with statistics would agree that this is a comfortable risk.
+Most people who are familiar with statistics would consider this a comfortable and acceptable risk.

 There are certain groups however with higher risk.
 For migraine with aura the relative risk increased to 2.27.
 For migraine without aura, the relative risk decreased to 1.83.